mcculloughembedded/flubber/readme.md

 4. Build the Podman image.\
     From `<project-root>/flubber/`:
     ````console
-    podman build -t unit-tests -f Dockerfile .
+    podman build -t unit-tests -f dockerfile .
     `````

 That's it!
 The next step is to [run your first test](./docs/first-test.md).

 ## What's With the Name?
-Flubber is named after Ned Brainard’s invention from the movie The Absent Minded Professor.
+Flubber is named after Ned Brainard's invention from the movie [The Absent Minded Professor](https://en.wikipedia.org/wiki/The_Absent-Minded_Professor).
-I watched the remake when I was a child, and for some reason it stuck.
+I watched the [remake](https://en.wikipedia.org/wiki/Flubber_(film)) when I was a child, and for some reason it stuck.